eslint/eslint/docs/rules/no-warning-comments.md

  */
 ```

-These patterns would not be considered warnings with the same example configuration:
+These patterns would not be considered problems:

 ```
 /*eslint no-warning-comments: [2, { "terms": ["todo", "fixme", "any other term"], "location": "anywhere" }]*/